baptooo/push-view/README.md

 2. With Sass file

-    As you may know, there is an option in sass called :load_paths, which allows you to specify path(s) that will     be searched for by Sass when calling the @import directive.
+    As you may know, there is an option in sass called :load_paths which allows you to specify path(s) that will be used by Sass for searching your ressources when calling the @import directive.

     So, I recommend you to use this option and add a path to your bower_components/ directory in order to @import the _push-view.scss file into your project and being able to customize the plugin.

     `sass src/myProject.scss myProject.css :load_paths bower_components/ src/mySassFiles/`